The second U.S. Navy ship named for the late Rear Adm. George Beall Balch (1821-1908); see Balch I (Destroyer No. 50) for biography.

 Balch patrolled with her unit south of Oahu that night and entered Pearl Harbor near sundown on the 8th.
 After refueling amid the debris of the Japanese attack the day before, the task force returned to sea early on the 9th and spent the next six days patrolling northeast of Oahu.
 The hunt turned up no enemy surface forces, Balch's inconclusive two-shot depth-charging of a sound contact on the 9th notwithstanding.
 Carrier aircraft from Enterprise had better luck the following day, sinking Japanese submarine I-70 about 150 miles northeast of Maui.
 All the warships returned to Pearl Harbor to refuel on the 15th.

 Balch cruised west of Hawaii during the latter half of December, covering the islands while two carrier groups unsuccessfully attempted to relieve Wake Island.
-After a brief upkeep and repair period at Pearl Harbor, Balch sortied with TF-8 on 11 January 1942 and steamed southwest towards the Phoenix Islands.
-The task force lingered east of the islands, covering convoys reinforcing Samoa, until turning northward on the 25th.
+After a brief upkeep and repair period at Pearl Harbor, Balch sortied with TF-8 on 11 January 1942 and steamed southwest.
+The task force lingered east of the Phoenix Islands, covering convoys reinforcing Samoa, until turning northward on the 25th.
 Five days later, after maneuvering 250 miles northeast of the Marshall Islands, Balch left formation in company with Chester and Maury (DD-401).
-The warships zigzagged toward Maloelap Atoll and, under the watchful eye of Chester's four observation planes, began bombarding the Japanese seaplane base on Taroa island.
-Balch fired 329 5-inch shells at a shore battery, the docks, buildings, and storage tanks, demolishing several structures and setting at least one oil tank on fire.
+The warships zigzagged toward Maloelap Atoll and, under the watchful eye of Chester's four observation planes, began bombarding the Japanese seaplane base on Taroa.
+Balch fired 329 5-inch shells at a shore battery, docks, buildings, and storage tanks, demolishing several structures and setting at least one oil tank on fire.
 Japanese bombers attacked the three destroyers during and after the action, but antiaircraft fire drove off the planes without loss.
-On 3 February, the three warships rejoined TF-8, which had launched separate attacks on Kwajalein and Wotje Atolls, and retired northeast toward Hawaii.
+On 3 February, the three warships rejoined TF-8, which had launched separate attacks on Kwajalein and Wotje Atolls, and then retired northeast toward Hawaii.

 Moments later, an enemy patrol boat hove into view.
 Balch immediately opened fire, hitting the 100-foot boat at 0854 and sinking it in five minutes.
 The four American warships then retired northeast.
 Around 1100, another patrol boat appeared six miles to the north.
 After Balch closed and sank that vessel, she picked four survivors out of the water.
 Japanese planes shadowed the group for the rest of the day, but only two level-bomber attacks materialized, and no ships in the formation suffered any damage.

-The group rendezvoused with TF-16 on 26 February and steamed to a position 600 miles northwest of Midway Island.
-For the next week, Balch and the other destroyers stood guard over the oiler Sabine (AO-25) while Enterprise and the cruisers raided Marcus Island.
+The group rendezvoused with TF-16 on 26 February 1942 and steamed to a position 600 miles northwest of Midway Island.
+For the next week, Balch and the other destroyers stood guard over the oiler Sabine (AO-25) while Enterprise and the cruisers raided Marcus Island on 4 March.
 The two groups reunited on 5 March, and the entire force returned to Pearl Harbor on the 10th.
 Upkeep and repair, punctuated by gunnery and escort exercises, kept her crew busy for the rest of the month.
-Then, on 8 April, Balch stood out from Pearl Harbor in company with the Enterprise group to rendezvous with Hornet (CV-8) and her escorts north of Midway.
+Then, on 8 April, Balch stood out from Pearl Harbor in company with Enterprise and her screen to rendezvous with Hornet (CV-8) and her escorts north of Midway.
 The carriers, escorted by cruisers, parted company with the destroyers on the 17th to launch the Halsey-Doolittle raid on Tokyo and other Japanese cities.
 The destroyers guarded oilers Sabine and Cimarron (AO-22) until the carriers returned, and then all the warships re-entered to Pearl Harbor on 25 April.

 Meanwhile, intelligence reports indicated that the Japanese were planning a major offensive towards the Solomons and New Guinea, including the strategic city of Port Moresby.
 The Enterprise and Hornet groups sailed on 30 April, hoping to join Yorktown and Lexington in the Coral Sea.
 While the task force, including Balch, missed the Battle of the Coral Sea, fought on 7 and 8 May, the warships did cover the injured Yorktown as she withdrew from the area.
 Still, the Japanese thrust towards Port Moresby had been stopped, and the warships received orders back to Pearl Harbor, mooring there on the 26th.